Hannon Armstrong: IRS Chills HVAC Financier's Prospects, Part III

 We provide and arrange debt and equity financing for energy efficiency projects, which reduce their energy usage or cost of energy use.
 We often work with ESCOs, which design and install improvements to various building components, including HVAC systems, lighting, energy controls, roofs, windows and/or building shells.
 We are assigned the payment stream and other contractual rights often using our pre-existing master purchase agreements with the ESCOs.
 Our financing is generally also secured by the installed improvements.

-Brad Thomas makes the point that he believes that HASI has complied with local court law and its previous PLR.
+Brad Thomas makes the point that he believes that HASI has complied with local law and its previous PLR.
 I've made my case on why they have never complied with their PLR, and his statement regarding local law is totally irrelevant.
 Readers need to understand that for REIT qualifications purposes, local law relating to real property does not apply.
 That has always been the case, and it is reiterated in the final regulations.
 In other words, you have to meet the IRS definition and you cannot rely on local law for interpretation.
 Yet HASI's entire REIT qualification premise relies ENTIRELY on local law relating to fixtures, and Clifford Chance acknowledges that in their opinion letter as a risk.
 Further, their description of their property rights in the opinion letter do not match what the company presents as the fact pattern in the PLR whatsoever.

 My conclusion: HASI has a PLR but it seems highly unlikely they ever adhered to it.
 Read the PLR and the opinion letter and then ask yourself if it passes the smell test.